emacsorphanage/libegit2/README.md

 ## Building

-There is a loader file written in Emacs Lisp that will build the module for you, but the `git submodule` steps need to be run manually.
+There is a loader file written in Emacs Lisp that will build the module for you.

 ```
-git submodule init
-git submodule update
 mkdir build
 cd build
 cmake ..